Mayurji/mayurji.github.io/_machine-learning/2020-11-06-machine-learning-III.md

 <p>Figure 2: Confusion Matrix</p>
 </center>

-From above image, we can see our True Positive is Cat's Image and True Negative is Dog's Image.
-And a Cat getting misclassified is called as False Negative and when a Dog is misclassified is called as False Positive.
-In essence, it consider Positive as Cat and Negative as Dog.
+From the above image, we can see our True Positive is Cat's Image and True Negative is Dog's Image.
+And a Cat getting misclassified is called a False Negative and when a Dog is misclassified is called a False Positive.
+In essence, it considers Positive as Cat and Negative as Dog.

 <center>
 <img src="{{site.url}}/assets/images/ml/confusion_matrix.png" style="zoom: 5%; background-color:#DCDCDC;"  width="80%" height=auto/><br>